sage905/final/docs/Container-Management.md

 **2. Anything you install or edit inside a container is temporary.**
-If you *do* manage to install a tool or edit a config *inside* a running container, it lives only until that container is recreated — which happens on the next update or `podman-compose up`.
+If you *do* manage to install a tool or edit a config *inside* a running container, it lives only until that container is recreated — which happens on the next update or `docker compose up`.
 The container is rebuilt from its fixed image and your change vanishes. **This is by design.** Lasting changes are made on the host instead (§7).